Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

-When the number of clusters is small, it is easy enough to look at all the $N_g$, $\beta^{(g)}_j$, $L_g$, and $L_{gj}$ to see whether any clusters are unusually large, unusually influential, or have unusually high leverage or partial leverage.
-Once $G$ exceeds 10 or 12, however, it may be more informative to plot these quantities.
-This can be done in many different ways, including histograms and box plots.
-Another possibility is to report a number of summary statistics.
-The \texttt{summclust} package, to be discussed in \Cref{sec:package}, always reports the minimum, first quartile, median, mean, third quartile, and maximum of the $N_g$ and the $L_g$.
-It also reports these quantities for the $L_{gj}$ and the $\beta^{(g)}_j$ for the specified regressor~$j$.
+When the number of clusters is small, it is easy enough to look at all the $N_g$, $\hat\beta^{(g)}_j$, $L_g$, and $L_{gj}$ to see whether any clusters are unusually large, unusually influential, or have unusually high leverage or partial leverage.
+Once $G$ exceeds 10 or 12, however, it may be more informative to report summary statistics or to plot these quantities.
+The \texttt{summclust} package always reports the minimum, first quartile, median, mean, third quartile, and maximum of the $N_g$ and the~$L_g$.
+It also reports these quantities for the $L_{gj}$ and the $\hat\beta^{(g)}_j$ for the specified regressor~$j$, and by default it provides a figure containing four scatterplots of the $L_g$ and the $L_{gj}$ against the $N_g$ and the~$\hat\beta^{(j)}$; see \Cref{sec:package,sec:empirical}.

-In the remainder of this section, we focus on cluster sizes and leverage.
-We consider a generic quantity $a_g$, which might denote any of $N_g$, $L_g$, or $L_{gj}$ for $g=1,\ldots,G$.
+Another possibility is to report a few summary statistics, as \texttt{summclust} also does.
+Consider a generic (positive) quantity $a_g$, which might denote any of $N_g$, $L_g$, or $L_{gj}$ for $g=1,\ldots,G$.
 It seems plausible that inference may be unreliable when any of the $a_g$ vary substantially across clusters, and we provide some evidence to support this conjecture in \Cref{sec:sims}.

-It may be attractive to report a single measure of how much the distribution of the $a_g$ differs from what it would be in the perfectly balanced case.
-There are many such measures.
-One possibility is the scaled variance
+There are many measures of how much the distribution of the $a_g$ differs from what it would be in the perfectly balanced case.
+One of these is the scaled variance

 where the argument $a_{\bullet}$ is to be interpreted as the entire set of $a_g$ for $g=1,\ldots,G$, and $\bar a$ denotes the arithmetic mean, which is $N/G$ for the $N_g$, $k/G$ for the $L_g$, and $1/G$ for the $L_{gj}$.
 These are all positive numbers, so it is reasonable to scale by their squares.
 Larger values of $V_s$ imply that the $a_g$ are more variable across clusters, relative to their mean.
 We could report either $V_s$ or its square root, which is often called the coefficient of variation.
 In the perfectly balanced case, $V_s=0$.
 By default, \texttt{summclust} reports the coefficient of variation for the cluster sizes, the leverages, the partial leverages, and the $\hat\beta_j^{(g)}$\tn.